dmijatovic/ng6mat/README.md

 - mat-starter: root component and basic material scss styles.
 This branch has only root component.
 All style assets (fonts and themes) are stored in styles folder.
 - mat-bs-starter: bootstrap, grid ONLY, added (sass).
 Only root component, material scss setup and bootstrap grid.
 - mat-app-home: including router and basic modules: home, error, help and modal.
+It also includes bootstrap grid (scss)
 - dev: development branch for testing new features
 - libtest: development branch te test new library command of angular-cli